Please ensure Javascript is enabled for purposes of website accessibility

 For a little context, here’s a 25-year chart of the stock.

 That’s not pretty.
 All the other stocks that matched my screen were international stocks or smaller domestic stocks.
 If you’re an emerging markets investor or a small- or micro-cap investor, then stocks under $5 are right in your wheelhouse.
-But if you’re looking for value in low-priced stocks within the current market chop, there’s basically nothing for you.
+But if you’re looking for value in low-priced stocks, there’s basically nothing for you.

 Sticker shock can be a real thing, especially for the casual or neophyte investor.
-It’s easy to look at Chipotle’s (CMG) $1,831 share price and assume it’s due for a more sustained comedown, particularly given the prospects of a weaker consumer.
+It’s easy to look at Chipotle’s (CMG) $3,157 share price (at least until the split) and assume it’s due for a more sustained comedown, particularly given the prospects of a weaker consumer.
 But assessing it on share price alone fails to account for the company’s strong growth track record.

 Where to Find Stocks that Are Actually Cheap

-There are plenty of good value stocks out there now, especially after the big comedown in growth stocks the last few months.
-If you want help finding the best value stocks, I highly recommend subscribing to our Cabot Value Investor, run by our turnaround and value expert Bruce Kaser.
+There are plenty of good value stocks out there now, and if you want help finding the best value stocks, I highly recommend subscribing to our Cabot Value Investor, where I seek out growth at value prices.

 Do you own any stocks under $5?
 Tell us about them in the comments below!